16 cm Non-disposable re-use steel needles used in the late 1960s and early 70s.

 Gluck et al in 1971 discovered that fetal lung maturity was found to be related to the surface active phospholipid lecithin.
 When compared with another phospholipid, sphingomyelin, the lecithin/ sphingomyelin ratio was found to be predictive of severe idiopathic respiratory distress syndrome.
 Ultrasound guidance was started to be employed in amniocentesis with reports from Jens Bang and Allen Northeved from Copenhagen in 1972, where they worked with Hans Hendrik Holm at the Gentofe Hospital, a center which became famous of interventional imaging.

 Many centers started to do it freehand with an assistent holding onto the transducer probe that was commonly wrapped in a sterile adhesive drape.
 In 1984, Holzgreve in Basel, Switzerland described a large series of over 3000 'freehand' amniocentesis with low complication rate.
 Similar experience was also reported by Platt in Los Angeles, who emphasised on the need for the transducer probe to be manipulated by the same operator which resulted in better hand-eye co-ordination.
 In the following year, Romero at Yale formally described the single operator two-hands technique in amniocentesis and the reduction in the number of multiple taps and bloody taps associated with the procedure.
 Most centers soon adopted the single operator technique, which had become popular because of its convenience and effectiveness.
 Newer needles were marketed with special external coating and echo-luminence to enhance needle placement.
-Complication rates were reportedly lower with each successive improvement in technique.

 The Benacerraf group reported early amniocentesis (11-14 weeks) in 1988, following some initial reports from Hanson et al. in 1987.
 In 1990, the Benacerraf group reported an early fetal loss rate of over 2.3%.
 Several important reviews in the mid-90s confirmed this high incidence of fetal loss.
 For this reason, the practice was not met with general acceptance.